ai-toolchainz/squadAI/docs/core-concepts/Tasks.md

 ## Asynchronous Execution

 You can define a task to be executed asynchronously.
-This means that the crew will not wait for it to be completed to continue with the next task.
+This means that the squad will not wait for it to be completed to continue with the next task.
 This is useful for tasks that take a long time to be completed, or that are not crucial for the next tasks to be performed.

 You can then use the `context` attribute to define in a future task that it should wait for the output of the asynchronous task to be completed.